 Managing Celiac Disease and Mastering Gluten-Free Living

-- Peanuts are naturally gluten-free and are a nutrient-dense option for anyone managing a restrictive diet.
+- Peanuts and peanut butter are naturally gluten-free and are a nutrient-dense option for anyone managing a restrictive diet.

-- To help your patients live a gluten-free lifestyle, click here.
+- To find out more about how to live a gluten-free lifestyle; click here.

-As more of your clients come to you seeking gluten-free options, it’s important to know that peanuts, peanut butter, peanut flour and peanut oil are considered naturally gluten-free foods.
+As more people seek out gluten-free options, it’s important to know that peanuts, peanut butter, peanut flour and peanut oil are considered naturally gluten-free foods.
 Gluten is a form of protein found in wheat, barley and rye (1).
 It causes intestinal damage in those with gluten sensitivity or Celiac disease and is found in wheat, barley and rye – and anything made from them.
 This makes enjoying conventionally prepared baked goods, many sauces, and even ice cream a challenge.

 Like peanuts and peanut butter, the uses are endless for defatted peanut flour.
 Whether you’re dredging chicken for a crispy coating or ramping up a smoothie or soup with a protein boost; peanut flour is a great way to add flavor, texture and nutrients to any recipe.
 Plus, when mixed with rice or tapioca flour, peanut flour can be a perfect solution for baking cookies, breads, waffles or even dumplings.